Skip to main content

 Buy the Indra Smart LUX if:

-• You're on or considering a variable smart tariff like Octopus Agile
+• You're on — or considering — a half-hourly tariff like Octopus Agile

 Detailed breakdown